MetaMask/templated-gator-7715/README.md

-# NextJS 7715 Starter Template
+# NextJS Advanced Permissions Starter

-This is a NextJS 7715 Starter template created with [@metamask/create-gator-app](https://www.npmjs.com/package/@metamask/create-gator-app).
+This is a NextJS Advanced Permissions (ERC-7715) starter created with [@metamask/create-gator-app](https://www.npmjs.com/package/@metamask/create-gator-app).

 This template is meant to help you bootstrap your own projects with [Metamask Smart Accounts Kit](https://docs.metamask.io/smart-accounts-kit/).
 It helps you build smart accounts with account abstraction, and powerful delegation features.